-I conducted a survey a few months ago, where I asked trekkers about ailments they faced after their trek.
+I conducted a survey a few months ago, where I asked trekkers about the post-trek issues they faced.
 I got over a thousand responses.

-Out of the 1,075 who responded, more than half of the trekkers faced issues after their trek.
+Out of the 1,075 who responded, more than half of the trekkers faced post-trek issues.

-Even though I knew what ailments to expect, the ratio of these ailments surprised me.
+Even though I knew what post-trek issues to expect, the ratio of these ailments surprised me.
 Here’s some insight for you.

 Out of 1075, 37% said they faced numbness/swelling in their toes, long after their trek was over.